Compute

 • Disks can only be attached to servers in the same region and AZ.
 Once purchased, the region and AZ cannot be changed.

 • There are quantity and capacity quotas on EVS disks, so properly plan the number of disks and total disk capacity your workloads require.
-For details, see Managing Quotas.
+For details, see Managing EVS Quotas.

-The ECS console
+The cloud server console

 • System disks can only be purchased together with servers and are automatically attached.